department-of-veterans-affairs/vets-website/content/pages/housing/index.md

   <div class="link">
     <a href="https://benefits.va.gov/homeloans/documents/docs/va_policy_regarding_natural_disasters.pdf"><b>Guidance on Natural Disasters </b></a>
-    <p>Find out how to get help if you have a VA direct or VA-backed home loan or Specially Adapted Housing grant and your home was affected by a natural disaster.</p>
+    <p>Find out how to get help if you have a VA direct or VA-backed home loan or Specially Adapted Housing grant and your home was damaged by a natural disaster.</p>
   </div>

 </section>